piglovesyou/graphql-let/README.md

 > What's `.graphqls`?
 Do I need to use `.graphqls` for schema and `.graphql` for documents?

 Not exactly, but I'll recommend using such different extensions for webpack loader detection since these will want the different loaders.
-And `.graphqls` is one of [the supported extensions for GrpahQL schema by graphql-toolkit](https://github.com/ardatan/graphql-toolkit/blob/d29e518a655c02e3e14377c8c7d3de61f08e6200/packages/loaders/graphql-file/src/index.ts#L9).
+And `.graphqls` is one of [the supported extensions for GraphQL schema by graphql-toolkit](https://github.com/ardatan/graphql-toolkit/blob/d29e518a655c02e3e14377c8c7d3de61f08e6200/packages/loaders/graphql-file/src/index.ts#L9).

 ## License